Code of Accepted Farming Practice for the Welfare of Cattle

 - Dehorning by means of chemicals is not accepted for any class of cattle The recommended methods for dehorning of calves are by heat cautery, scoop dehorners or gouging knife.

 - Testing of bulls for serving capacity should only be performed by an experienced operator and cows should have normal reproductive organs; such cows should not be used for longer than two hours in any 24 hour periods.
-Females which have had one calf may be used with 2-3 year old bulls; older cows should be used with adult bulls.
+Females which have had one calf may be used with 2 to 3 year old bulls — older cows should be used with adult bulls.